View the Executive Summary for this brief.

 Competition “takes the form of better products and, usually, lower prices – both of which promote progress.”
 The end result is a huge variety of products, the market prices of which are determined through supply and demand.

 Why it Matters

 The free enterprise system relies on economic freedom, which goes hand-in-hand with individual freedom, succinctly summarized in the Declaration of Independence as “Life, Liberty, and the pursuit of Happiness.”
-Economic freedom “allows us to pursue our own self-interest,” no matter what those interests are as long as we are not infringing upon the rights of others.
+Economic freedom allows individuals to “pursue what they believe to be best for them,” as long as they are not infringing upon the rights of others.
 This provides both quantitative and qualitative benefits for all.
 Nations with higher levels of economic freedom have an average per capita GDP roughly six times greater than those with lower levels of economic freedom, as well as higher life expectancy, political and civil liberties, gender equality, and happiness.
 It is the diversity of economic freedom that helps us thrive both as individuals and as a society, as Milton Friedman explains in this PolicyEd video (1 min):